-- 1. participate actively and cooperatively in learning, taking responsibility for their learning and having high expectations in themselves that they can learn; - 2. model the College's core Mercy values of respect, compassion, justice, service, courage and hospitality; - 3. take responsibility for their own behaviour and the impact of their behaviour on others; - 4. behave in a manner reflective of this Policy and work with teachers, family, and College or external support services in developing strategies to improve outcomes to: - a. follow all reasonable requests of staff; - b. respect the rights of others to be safe and learn; - c. respect the property of the College and others; - 5. report any matter they observe or are involved in that does not reflect Mercy values and does not build a sense of inclusion and community within the College; - 6. advocate for others within the College community to ensure they are treated with respect and dignity; - 7. use informed, respectful, and appropriate processes to provide their views on school community decisions; - 8. be at school attending class or in a permitted area, unless a valid reason to be absent has been received by the school from the family; - 9. punctually attend all scheduled classes, have the required learning materials with them, and all homework completed; - 10. use electronic devices only when it assists their learning and only after seeking permission from a staff member: - 11. keep the school environment clean, placing all litter in the bins provided.
-Chewing gum is detrimental to the environment and therefore should not be consumed at school; - 12. store their belongings in a locker securely locked; - 13. observe all expectations relating to the wearing of uniforms, jewellery, hair and grooming (details are on CANVAS -Student Space); - 14. ensure a safe and healthy learning community, free from cigarettes, alcohol, illicit drugs and other banned substances.
+- participate actively and cooperatively in learning, taking responsibility for their learning and having high expectations in themselves that they can learn; - model the College's core Mercy values of respect, compassion, justice, service, courage and hospitality;

+- take responsibility for their own behaviour and the impact of their behaviour on others; - behave in a manner reflective of this Policy and work with teachers, family, and College or external support services in developing strategies to improve outcomes to: - follow all reasonable requests of staff; - respect the rights of others to be safe and to learn; - respect the property of the College and others; - report any matter they observe or are involved in that does not reflect Mercy values and does not build a sense of inclusion and community within the College; - advocate for others within the College community to ensure they are treated with respect and dignity; - use informed, respectful, and appropriate processes to provide their views on school community decisions; - be at school attending class or in a permitted area, unless a valid reason to be absent has been received by the school from the family; - punctually attend all scheduled classes, have the required learning materials with them, and all homework completed; - use electronic devices only when it assists their learning and only after seeking permission from a staff member; - keep the school environment clean, placing all litter in the bins provided.
+Chewing gum is detrimental to the environment and therefore should not be consumed at school; - store their belongings in a locker securely locked; - observe all expectations relating to the wearing of uniforms, jewellery, hair and grooming (details can be found in the SHC Student Expectations document); - ensure a safe and healthy learning community, free from cigarettes, electronic nicotine devices, alcohol, illicit drugs and other banned substances.
 These substances should never be brought to school or consumed whilst in the school environment, or in school uniform (refer to Banned Substances Policy).